AlexanderSchneier/PyHazards/docs/source/implementation.rst

 Implementation
 ==============

-PyGIP is built to be modular and extensible, allowing contributors to implement their own attack and defense strategies.
+PyHazard is built to be modular and extensible, allowing contributors to implement their own attack and defense strategies.
 Below, we detail how to extend the framework by implementing custom attack and defense classes, with a focus on how to leverage the provided dataset structure.

 Dataset
 -------

-The ``Dataset`` class standardizes the data format across PyGIP.
+The ``Dataset`` class standardizes the data format across PyHazard.
 Here’s its structure:

 .. code-block:: python